ipcrm/tripwire/README.markdown

 ## Usage

 Within the Tripwire profile that can be seen by querying the class in the Puppet console
-$twip <-- This parameter is the IP address to the Tripwire Master server to connect with Integer[0, 65535] $twtripport <--- This is the port to connect to the Master Tripwire server with String $pass <--- This is the passcode needed to make a successful connection to the Master String $tripwire_installdir <--- This is where you would like Tripwire installed at on the Client Tripwire machine te_agent_8.4.2_en_linux_x86_64/te_agent.bin <--- This is the file downloaded from a trusted repo, this file will install tripwire agent on the Client
+$twip This parameter is the IP address to the Tripwire Master server to connect with Integer[0, 65535] $twtripport This is the port to connect to the Master Tripwire server with String $pass This is the passcode needed to make a successful connection to the Master te_agent_8.4.2_en_linux_x86_64/te_agent.bin <--- This is the file downloaded from a trusted repo, this file will install tripwire agent on the Client

 ## Reference